Series: Ally McBeal

 - Bilingual Bonus: Ling's argument in a Chinese restaurant, although it's still funnier when you have no idea what's being said.

 - Birthday Hater: Ally was unable to appreciate her friends' plans for her birthday parties and couldn't even civilly accept their birthday wishes.
-She hated getting older without a husband in sight, feeling like a bit of a Christmas Cake.
+She hated getting older without a husband in sight and without a prospect of having babies soon.
 However, her friends could have been handling the issue differently.
 Why inflict parties on her when she hates them?